ergunneda-dev/mozilla-l10n-automation/README.md

 ---

-## AI assistance disclosure

-This project was built collaboratively with **Claude (Anthropic)**.
-Roles were roughly:

-- **Me** (the human): project direction, ran the scripts against the real `firefox-l10n` repo, interpreted findings, made the judgment calls about which placeable divergences were bugs vs. intentional, identified the cross-locale patterns, framed the strategic categorizations.
-- **Claude**: drafted the Python code, scaffolded the contributor tutorial, structured the GitHub Actions YAML, helped shape the analysis documents.

-I've reviewed everything published here, can answer questions about how it works, and won't represent it as solo engineering work.
-The interesting parts are the *judgment* and the *patterns*, not the code volume — and those are mine.

 ## Why this exists

 Mozilla maintains Firefox translations across 200+ locales via a unified GitHub repo, [`mozilla-l10n/firefox-l10n`](https://github.com/mozilla-l10n/firefox-l10n).
 Production tooling exists (`compare-locales`, Pontoon), but day-to-day localization-program work involves repetitive audits: completeness checks, QA scans for missing placeables, bulk term renames across locales.
 This project automates the most common audits with three discipline principles: